DataTalksClub/datatalksclub.github.io/_posts/2022-08-22-interview-with-ken-wu.md

 &nbsp;

-<b>About delphai</b>: delphai collects public company data all over the internet and uses ML and AI to make it searchable and usable for our customers.
+<b>About delphai</b>: delphai collects unstructured public company data all over the internet and then uses ML and AI
+to transform this unstructured data into a structured format to make it searchable and usable for our customers.